filipsnastins/tomodachi-testcontainers/README.md

 ## Configuration with environment variables

+⚠️ Make sure that environment variables are set before running `pytest` - e.g. with [pytest-env](https://pypi.org/project/pytest-env/) plugin or by setting it in the shell before running `pytest`.

 | Environment Variable                      | Description                                                                                                                   |
 | :---------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------- |
 | `TESTCONTAINER_DOCKER_NETWORK`            | Launch testcontainers in specified Docker network.
 Defaults to 'bridge'.
 Network must be created beforehand                   |
 | `TOMODACHI_TESTCONTAINER_DOCKERFILE_PATH` | Override path to Dockerfile for building Tomodachi service image.
 Defaults to '.'                                             |
 | `<CONTAINER-NAME>_TESTCONTAINER_IMAGE_ID` | Override any supported Testcontainer Image ID.
 Defaults to `None`, `TOMODACHI_TESTCONTAINER_DOCKERFILE_PATH` takes precedence |

+## Changing default Docker network

+By default, testcontainers are started in the default `bridge` Docker network.
+Sometimes it's useful to start containers in a different network, e.g. a network specifically dedicated for running automated tests.

+Specify a new network name with the `TOMODACHI_TESTCONTAINER_NETWORK` environment variable.
+The Docker network is not created automatically, so make sure that it exists before running tests.

+⚠️ Make sure that the environment variable is set before running `pytest`.

 ## Resources and acknowledgements